-- 18. The complainant contacted the Commissioner on 28 February 2014 to complain about the way his request for information had been handled.
-He disputed that his request was vexatious and contended that he was not acting as part of a campaign with another individual and highlighted that his request was the first he had made to the MOJ. - 19.
+- 16. The complainant contacted the Commissioner on 9 March 2014 to complain about the way his request for information had been handled.
+He disputed that his request was vexatious and contended that he was not acting as part of a campaign with another individual and was not aware of "any person who sent a vexatious request to them [the MOJ]".
+He highlighted that he had only made two requests in nine years. - 17.
 The Commissioner has considered whether the MOJ was entitled to rely on the vexatious exclusion contained in section 14 of FOIA.
 As the MOJ had said it would seek to rely on section 44(1)(c), prohibitions on disclosure, if the Commissioner did not find that section 14(1) is engaged, the Commissioner has also considered the application of section 44(1)(c) to the request.